arteam/simple-json-rpc/client/README.md

 ### Client

 The basic class in API is `JsonRpcClient`.
 It's a factory for creating request builders: you pass to it an implementation of the `Transport` class.
 It actually sends a request through the network and converts a response to a text implementation.
-Other optional argument is Jackson's `ObjectMapper` which could be used for customization of JSON serializing and data binding.
+Other optional argument is Jackson's `ObjectMapper` which could be used for customization of JSON serialization and data binding.
 After that `JsonRpcClient` is ready for creating builders and proxies.

 #### Configuration